rustfs/docs.rustfs.com/docs/features/small-file/index.md

 ### 🧩 Seamless API Integration

-RustFS small file optimization is a behind-the-scenes extension of RustFS.
+RustFS small file optimization is a seamlessly integrated extension of RustFS.
 Since small file optimization is an extension of RustFS, developers don't need to learn new APIs.
 Developers use the same APIs as before.
 If the requested object is in cache, RustFS will automatically fetch it from cache.
 If an object should be cached and is being requested for the first time, RustFS will fetch it from object storage, return it to the caller, and place it in cache for subsequent requests.